 Aleksandra Waliszewska

-Before joining E3G, Aleksandra completed her degree in Public Policy at the Hertie School, where she focused on energy and climate policy.
-During this time, she also worked on regional just transitions at the Institute of Advanced Sustainability Studies in Potsdam.
-Her Master thesis analysed policy responses of EU member states to shield households from the energy crisis.
+Before joining E3G, Aleksandra completed her Master’s in Public Policy degree at the Hertie School, where she focused on energy and climate policy.
+During that time she worked as an assistant at the Institute for Advanced Sustainability Studies in Potsdam, completed internships within the climate policy space and participated in the IRENA Student Leaders Programme.
+Her thesis analysed the policy responses of EU member states to shield households from the energy crisis.

-Prior to joining the MPP programme, Aleksandra obtained a Master of Laws from the Adam Mickiewicz University (Poznan, Poland) including exchanges at the University of Vienna and Potsdam, finishing off with a thesis at the intersection of EU and international investment law.
-Her first job entailed advising on energy law matters at the international law firm CMS, which first awakened her passion for energy policy.
+Prior to that, she obtained a Master of Laws from the Adam Mickiewicz University (Poznan, Poland), including academic exchanges to the German-speaking region.
+She finished off with a thesis on the intersection of EU and international investment law.
+Her previous professional experience includes advising on energy law matters at the international law firm CMS, which first awakened her passion for energy and climate policy.

-Aleksandra is Polish but also speaks fluent English, German and French.
-Outside of work, Aleksandra loves taking care of her plants, baking, knitting and hiking.
+Aleksandra is Polish but also speaks English, German and French.
+Outside of work, she loves taking care of her plants, baking, knitting and hiking.

-Before joining E3G, Aleksandra completed her degree in Public Policy at the Hertie School, where she focused on energy and climate policy.
-During this time, she also worked on regional just transitions at the Institute of Advanced Sustainability Studies in Potsdam.
-Her Master thesis analysed policy responses of EU member states to shield households from the energy crisis.
+Before joining E3G, Aleksandra completed her Master’s in Public Policy degree at the Hertie School, where she focused on energy and climate policy.
+During that time she worked as an assistant at the Institute for Advanced Sustainability Studies in Potsdam, completed internships within the climate policy space and participated in the IRENA Student Leaders Programme.
+Her thesis analysed the policy responses of EU member states to shield households from the energy crisis.

-Prior to joining the MPP programme, Aleksandra obtained a Master of Laws from the Adam Mickiewicz University (Poznan, Poland) including exchanges at the University of Vienna and Potsdam, finishing off with a thesis at the intersection of EU and international investment law.
-Her first job entailed advising on energy law matters at the international law firm CMS, which first awakened her passion for energy policy.
+Prior to that, she obtained a Master of Laws from the Adam Mickiewicz University (Poznan, Poland), including academic exchanges to the German-speaking region.
+She finished off with a thesis on the intersection of EU and international investment law.
+Her previous professional experience includes advising on energy law matters at the international law firm CMS, which first awakened her passion for energy and climate policy.

-Aleksandra is Polish but also speaks fluent English, German and French.
-Outside of work, Aleksandra loves taking care of her plants, baking, knitting and hiking.
+Aleksandra is Polish but also speaks English, German and French.
+Outside of work, she loves taking care of her plants, baking, knitting and hiking.

 Subscribe to our newsletter